 Because credit unions are not-for-profit organizations owned by their members, they typically offer loans with better terms than you can get from a traditional bank.
 They may also have more room to lend to members whose credit histories aren’t in great shape.

 If you’re a member of a credit union, talk to a loan officer about qualifying for a personal loan.
 Credit unions may look beyond your credit score and take into account your entire financial history, personal circumstances and your relationship with the institution.

 Online lenders like LendingClub, Upstart and Avant are good places to look for debt consolidation loans for bad credit.

 - Compare rates without impacting your credit score

 - Apply quickly and easily, without lots of paperwork or visiting a branch in person

-- Get funds in as little as one business day
+- Get funds within a week, or even in as little as one business day

 Check online lender rates on our Personal Loans Marketplace.